5 Easy Ways to Decorate a Cloche for Fall

 Small vignettes are so fun to create but they often do not fill the space, especially on a larger console or dining table.
 Rather than adding more small things to the vignette (which can start getting cluttered), consider placing your smaller vignette under a large cloche!

-Quick Tip: I highly recommend getting a bag of these mini gourds!
+Pro Tip: I highly recommend getting a bag of these mini gourds!
 I use them on place settings, piled in a small dough bowl, or individually like I did with the mortar.
 So many fun uses for them!
 They are inexpensive and can be used year after year!

-Where can I buy a cloche?
+Where can I buy a cloche to decorate for fall?

 That’s a great question!